Lesson 4 - Use a Series Template for Auto-Created Series

 This document provides step-by-step instructions on how to create a Web application with a WebChartControl control bound to data.
 In this example, all series will be auto-created by a chart using a series template, which specifies common data binding properties for all series.

-This is possible because the data for all series (the series' names along with series' points' arguments and values) are stored in the same data table.
-Also, in this example the series view type and other settings should be the same for all series to be created.
+This is possible because the data for all series (the series names along with series point arguments and values) are stored in the same data table.
+Note that, in this example, the series view type and other settings should be the same for all series to be created.

 In this example, you will use the "GSP" table in the GSP database (the gsp.mdb file shipped with the ASP.NET Chart Control installation).
 This table contains the Gross State Product (GSP) statistics for various US regions.